Blueprinter/Debug-Logging-Code/README.md

 # Debug-Logging-Code
 Apps Script Debug Logging

+The code in the file named "Code GS" is to log variable values from Google Apps Script to a Google Spreadsheet

 FEATURES:
 * Log each of your function variable values to different sheet tabs
 * Null, undefined, empty strings, and numbers correctly indicated in the spreadsheet